Probably more bumblebees are

 killed by parasites (see below) than by predators.
 This may be because the bumblebee

 females are armed with a sting, but it is also due to the protection given by

 Some crab spiders ambush bumblebees at flowers.
 These spiders do not spin webs, but sit and wait for their prey to come within reach.
 They are well camouflaged.
 In north America Misumenia vatia catches bumblebees as they land on flowers.

 Robber flies catch their prey on the wing in their legs.
 And in north America have been found to prey on bumblebees.

 A few species of bird can remove the sting

 before eating the bumblebee, e.g. bee-eaters, spotted flycatchers, tits and shrikes.
-The Bombus lucorum queen on the left was probably killed by a bird.
+The Bombus lucorum queen below left was probably killed by a bird, as was the one on the right where the thorax has been emptied.
 They rub the sting off before eating the abdominal contents which would include the honeystomach.

 In the U. S.

-there are wasps called beewolves in the genus Philanthus, these wasps specialise in hunting bumblebees.
+there are wasps called beewolves in the genus Philanthus, these wasps specialize in hunting bumblebees.
 The

 bumblebee is caught while feeding and is paralysed with a sting, it is taken